Fall down seven times. Get up eight.

 - Abraham Lincoln had 12 major political failures before he was elected the 16th President of the United States of America.

-About 9 months after my suicide attempt and resulting brain injury, I went into a yoga class and thought “Hey, I know that guy!”
+About 9 months after attempting suicide which resulted in a serious brain injury, I went into a yoga class and thought “Hey, I know that guy!”
 It was Charlie Engle.
-We life guarded together one summer in college, and he dated my room mate.
-I remember slinking around the pool one night with our faces partially submerged…just our eyeballs sticking up out of the water like an alligator being “pool iguanas” together in an altered state.
-We thought it was absolutely hysterical at the time.
+We had worked as lifeguards together one summer in college, and he dated my roommate.
+I remember slinking around the pool one night with our faces partially submerged…just our eyeballs sticking up out of the water like an alligator being “pool iguanas” together in an altered state which, of course, we thought was absolutely hysterical at the time.
 We began to get reacquainted and fill each other in on what had been going on for the last 25 years or so for each of us.

-Turns out, Charlie had continued the party after college to go on to a life of drug and alcohol addiction.
-BUT, he went on to get clean and sober in 1992 and has since run across the Sahara Desert at the age of 44!
-That is 4,500 miles in 111 days.
-Unbelievable.
-That is the equivalent of two marathons a day.
-They made a documentary about it that plays on the movie channels on TV.
-He has also done some other pretty amazing things like run/bicycled across America and has given his support to and headed numerous local, national, and global charitable efforts.
+Turns out, Charlie had continued the party after college to go on to lead a life of drug and alcohol addiction.
+But, he got clean and sober in 1992 and went on to run across the Sahara Desert at the age of 44 with two other men!
+That’s runnings 4,500 miles in 111 days which is the equivalent of two marathons each day.
+(Makes me tired just to think about it!)
+The expedition was covered in a documentary, Running The Sahara, narrated by Matt Damon.
+Charlie has also done some other pretty amazing things like run/bicycled across America and has given his support to and headed numerous local, national, and global charitable efforts.
 Wow!

-To me, Charlie was still just Charlie.
-I thought, “if ‘just Charlie’ could turn it around and go on to not only live a ‘normal’ life, but to thrive and help others…maybe…just maybe, I can too.”
-It was the first time it occurred to me that it might actually be possible to clean up and make something of this huge mess I had made of my life.
-He was a tremendous inspiration to me.
-My failure role model in real life!
+To me, Charlie was still just Charlie, but his example did get me to thinking, “if ‘just Charlie’ could turn it around and go on to not only live a ‘normal’ life but to thrive and help others–maybe–just maybe, I can too.”
+For the first time, it occurred to me that it might actually be possible to clean up and make something of the huge mess I had made of my life.
+Charlie was a tremendous inspiration to me.
+He was failure role model in real life!